mattermost/docs/source/install/cloud-changelog.md

 ### Highlights

 #### Insights (Beta)
- - Added workplace insights consisting of usage and behaviour data, which helps Enterprises further increase productivity of their employees through Mattermost functionality.
+ - Added workplace insights consisting of usage and behavior data, which helps Enterprises further increase productivity of their employees through Mattermost functionality.

 ### Improvements